Psalms For Life

 Only thus remade will David’s joy overflow and God empower him to guide fellow rebels back home.
 David will tell them that, devoid of the broken heart it’s supposed to be expressing, sacrifice means nothing to God, but also that God welcomes all who renounce their sins and look to him for mercy.

 David’s rebellion has ravaged the city he’s guardian of, God’s terrestrial home and earth’s unique point of access to heaven.
 So David concludes by asking God to right that wrong too by healing the breach in Zion’s protective walls—a perfectly Davidic metaphor for Zion’s restoration.
 Zion’s sacrificial system functions as it should only if God restores the divine-human order David’s sins have disrupted.
-Hence, he naturally concludes with his people enabled to worship freely once again.
+Hence, he naturally concludes asking that his people be restored to worship freely again.

 In your free moments today, pray this profoundly simple prayer: